bhits/admin-portal-ui/docs/docker-image-desc.md

 This API runs with a [default configuration](https://github.com/bhits/admin-portal-ui/blob/master/server/src/main/resources/application.yml) that is primarily targeted for the development environment.
 The Spring profile `docker` is actived by default when building images.
 [Spring Boot](https://projects.spring.io/spring-boot/) supports several methods to override the default configuration to configure the API for a certain deployment environment.

-Here is example to override default database password:
+Here is example to override one default configuration:

-`docker run -d bhits/admin-portal-ui:latest --spring.datasource.password=strongpassword`
+`docker run -d bhits/admin-portal-ui:latest --c2s.admin-ui.oauth2.client.secret=strongpassword`

 ### Using a custom configuration file